The

 hated with a passion any harming of neutrals.

-I'm not in possession
+I can't supply all the answers.
+Also, I'm not in possession

 of a magic ball.
 I was just in the thick of American politics and recall